slint-ui/slint/docs/install_qt.md

 TLDR; If you are redirected to this document because of a link in the warning that Qt was not found and you want to silence the warning without installing Qt, you can set this environment variable: `SLINT_NO_QT=1`

-## Do I need Qt to use SixtyFPS?
+## Do I need Qt to use Slint?

 Short answer: No. Only if you want to use the Qt backend used for the native style.

-SixtyFPS has two backends: GL and Qt.
+Slint has two backends: GL and Qt.
 The GL backend uses the `femtovg` and `winit` crate for the rendering.
 The Qt backend uses Qt.
 In addition, the Qt backend provide the implementation for the native widget from the `native` style.
 Qt is only needed if you want native looking widgets.
 Otherwise, another style will be used for widget, which does not